 Located on the top of an artificially levelled hill, the site provides an excellent impression of the city as it would have been during its occupation with the Main Plaza providing an impressive site for visitors with the buildings placed around its sides.
 Measuring approximately 300 meters by 200 meters the Plaza is the site's main civic and ceremonial area.
 It also includes residential buildings used by the elite of the city, these are located around the plaza or in its vicinity.

-To the north and south of the Main Plaza are large platforms which are accessed via monumental staircases.
-To the eastern and western sides are a number of smaller platform mounds on which temples and the residences for the elite were situated.
-Also to be seen is the ball-court, this differs from the ones found in Maya cities as it has no ring indication variations in the game.
-A north-south central mound is in the centre of the plaza and served as platforms for ceremonial structures.
+To the north and south of the Main Plaza are large platforms that are accessed via monumental staircases.
+To the eastern and western sides are a number of smaller platform mounds on which temples and residences for the elite were situated.
+Also to be seen is the ball court, this differs from the ones found in Maya cities as it has no ring indication variations in the game.
+A north-south central mound is in the centre of the plaza and served as a platform for ceremonial structures.

 Many of the objects found at the site have been taken to the National Museum of Anthropology in Mexico City although a selection of objects has been retained in the site museum.

-To see more photographs and take a virual tour of the site click on photoshow below.
+To see more photographs and take a virtual tour of the site click on photoshow below.